mannd/epcalipers-windows/README.md

 # EP Calipers for Microsoft Windows

 ## IMPORTANT!!
-The epcalipers-3 branch is now the default branch for this repo.
+The `epcalipers-3` branch is now the main development branch for EP Calipers for Windows.

-However, epcalipers-3 is still in beta.
-The epcalipers-2 branch contains the current production code.
-The epcalipers-2 branch will continue to be maintained to support current users with older versions of Windows.

-This epcalipers-3 branch is a rewrite nearly from scratch of EP Calipers.
-It is still under development, and we are still adding functionality to get it to the same level of functionality as the epcalipers-2 branch.

-The goals of this new branch are to recreate the app with the following improvements:
-- Target Windows 10/11.
-- Use the most modern Windows desktop system, WinUI 3.
-- Improve the archecture of the app (XAML views, MVVM).
-- Eliminate PDF processing via Ghostscript, and use Nuget packages instead.
-- Support dark mode
-- MSIX installation via the Microsoft Store.
+It contains the from scratch rewrite of EP Calipers for WinUI (if that's what Microsoft is calling it at the moment).
+This version is called EP Calipers 3 to distinguish it from the earlier version.

+The `epcalipers-2` branch contains the original version of EP Calipers.
+It is the older version of EP Calipers that is still available but will not be developed further.

 ## Description
 This is the Microsoft Windows™ version of EP Calipers.